tianchanghrbcn/tianchanghrbcn/README.md

 generation, and evaluation influence learning dynamics, generalization, and the reliability of downstream models.

-I am currently preparing for PhD study beginning in Fall 2027.

 ## Research Interests

 - Data-centric and reliable machine learning